A protest in Moscow ahead of the 2019 regional elections in Russia. Photo credit: Wikimedia/Putnik (CC BY 4.0)

 Russia is due to hold parliamentary elections by September 19, 2021.
 Voters will elect all 450 members of the State Duma, the lower house of Russia’s bicameral parliament.

 Russian elections are neither free nor fair, and viable genuine opposition candidates are frequently barred from running.
 Opposition politicians, civil society activists, and citizens who protest are routinely harassed and arrested.
 Moreover, critics of the Kremlin face the constant risk of assassination, and some – such as opposition leader Boris Nemtsov and journalist Anna Politkovskaya – have met untimely ends at the hands of Kremlin thugs.
 Most recently, opposition leader and anti-corruption campaigner Alexei Navalny was poisoned while campaigning in Siberia ahead of this year’s local elections, and had to leave the country for medical treatment in Germany.
+Upon his return to Russia, he was arrested and sentenced to three years in jail, and those who protested in support of him also faced arrest.
 Opposition figures also face vexatious lawsuits from Kremlin allies.
 Meanwhile, corruption runs rampant.

 Vladimir Putin, with the help of his United Russia party, has a stranglehold on Russia’s politics and state institutions.
 Putin won 2018’s stage-managed presidential election against a cast of absurd characters after credible opponents were banned from the contest.
 Putin faced the possibility of having to leave office, but a constitutional referendum passed in July 2020 changed the constitution to allow him to remain in power until 2021.
 Critics denounced the legitimacy of the vote.